Humanlike AI Design Increases Anthropomorphism but Yields Divergent Outcomes on Engagement and Trust Globally: Methods

 \subsubsection{Procedure of the Human–AI Interaction}

-Prior to starting the interaction, we informed participants that they would interact in real time with an AI chatbot (OpenAI GPT-4o, August 2024 version; temperature=1; no token limit).
+Prior to the interaction, we informed participants that they would interact in real time with an AI chatbot (OpenAI \texttt{GPT-4o}, August 2024 version; temperature=1; no token limit).
 The chatbot was directly embedded into the survey window.
-A system prompt (see Supplementary Materials), together with the user's inputs, set the chatbot's output and was always formulated in English.
-The chatbot interacted with users in the national language of their country of residence and was instructed to converse with the user about non-sensitive, everyday topics (e.g., food preferences).
+A system prompt (see Supplementary Materials), together with the user's inputs, prompted the chatbot's output and was always formulated in English.
+The chatbot interacted with users in their native language and was instructed to converse about non-sensitive, everyday topics (e.g., food preferences).
 This was a deliberate choice both for ethical reasons, and also because we intentionally wanted to test AI anthropomorphism in an everyday interaction that occurs millions of times each day, and is relevant across the sampled countries.
-This ensured some level of comparability across the sample countries.
+Everyday topics like food preferences and cooking are relevant across sampled cultures and are typically less sensitive, a requirement for our experiment.
 Crucially, the interaction was open-ended and non-sensitive; participants were not primed with a specific high-intent goal (e.g., seeking deep personal advice, completing a critical task).
 Instead, the design allowed a broad range of user intents to emerge naturally through open-ended interaction.
 All participant responses were dynamically appended to the context history for each subsequent turn.
-The interaction lasted a minimum of four minutes, after which participants could choose to continue for up to one additional minute before automatically proceeding.
-The interaction had guardrails to prevent deception, specifically preventing the chatbot from directly self-attributing human characteristics during the conversation (e.g., the chatbot would not directly say ``I have a body and emotions'' or ``I am a human'').
-All GPT-4o model prompts used in the experiment are detailed in the chapter on the Human-AI interaction (see Supplementary Information).
+Thus, we acknowledge a degree of endogeneity induced by differences in the topics users chose to discuss.
+The interaction lasted a minimum of four minutes, after which participants could choose to continue for up to one additional minute before automatically proceeding to the post-interaction survey.
+The chatbot could not switch languages during the survey, and we set guardrails against deception, for example, against directly self-attributing human characteristics during the conversation (e.g., the chatbot would not directly say ``I have a body and emotions'' or ``I am a human'').
+Prior to full data collection, the chatbot was tested by users from all sampled countries and by individuals with chatbot product development experience, including in a pilot study.
+All \texttt{GPT-4o} model prompts are detailed in the Supplementary Information.